mattwaismann/glacier-view-analysis/README.md

 ## Introduction

-This repository contains a machine learning model for performing image segmentation on glacier images using the ResNet-50 architecture and PyTorch framework.
+This repository contains a machine learning model for performing image segmentation on glacier images using the pre-trained ResNet-50 model with a U-Net architecture and PyTorch framework.
 Image segmentation is the process of classifying each pixel in an image into a specific class, which is essential for tasks like understanding glacier boundaries and ice extent.

 The model leverages the power of the ResNet-50 deep neural network architecture, which has demonstrated exceptional performance in various computer vision tasks, and applies it to the specific problem of glacier image segmentation.